Movement

 Experimental Folkloric :: Pan-Mediterranean

-Monica offers private classes and coaching in person in San Francisco or online anywhere in the world.
+Monica offers private Egyptian dance classes and coaching in person in San Francisco or online anywhere in the world.
 She has worked one on one with dancers, duets, troupes, and small groups of collaborators who are creating or polishing a piece, looking for inspiration, or need a critical but supportive eye on their work, progression, or style.

 Rates start at $90 per hour, plus studio rent, if any.
 Private lessons can also take place on Zoom.